stevenwmarks/stevenwmarks/README.md

 ### Hi there 👋

+Former freelance writer/editor turning to the world of Three.js

 <!--
 **stevenwmarks/stevenwmarks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.